AndreaDiotallevi/archquery/README.md

   - [React](https://reactjs.org/): a JavaScript library I used to build the user interface and gather data from the Express and external APIs.
   - [Redux](https://redux.js.org/): a predictable state container for JavaScript apps.
   - [CSS Flexbox](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Flexible_Box_Layout/Basic_Concepts_of_Flexbox): a flexible box layout module I used to design flexible responsive layout structure without using float or positioning.
+  - [Sass](https://sass-lang.com/): a CSS pre-processor I used for writing more maintainable CSS code, using variables, nested rules and inline imports.

 - Testing frameworks:
   - [Jest](https://jestjs.io/): a JavaScript Testing Framework with a focus on simplicity.